You Are Here.

 Note: We'll put the "results" of the open house in our next blog-like article.

-Yes, this is from a trial run I did last week, but it's Christmassy.
+This is from a trial run I did before we set the figures out for the open RR, but it gives you an idea of what it looked like after dark.
 Click for bigger photo.You may feel I've put too much pickayune detail in these articles, but I just want to provide a realistic and encouraging picture of what it takes to put something like this together, as well as how much fun it is when you're done.

 Even closer to our hearts is the hope that this account helps you get ready for a Christmas season that encourages and restores you and those around you.